chatox/networks-science-course/upf/upf-evaluation.md

 * Attend the practical session
 * Deliver your work within the deadline.
-* A grace period of 24 hours after the deadline will be given, with a -2 points penalization.
-Saturdays, Sundays, and holidays do not count in the grace period.
+* Some practices will be delivered at the end of the session (i.e., they must be completed in two hours).

 Extra points might be added to your grade, allowing you to have up to 12 points (instead of 10) in some practice sessions, however your total practice grade is capped at 10 points.

-Automatically, the lowest grade in the practice sessions will be discarded, which allows you to skip one session and still get the maximum grade.

-Not coming to a practice session or not delivering your work means a zero grade in that session, unless you can justify your absence to the teaching assistant (*profesor de prácticas*).
+Not coming to a practice session or not delivering your work means a zero grade in that session, unless you can justify your absence.

 :unamused: Do not work alone and isolated during the practice session.
 You can prevent simple mistakes by talking to someone else.
-You can work in pairs, but each one should submit his/her own work individually and the works must be different.
+You can work in pairs, but each one should submit his/her own work individually and delivered practices must be different.

 :rage: Do not work in groups of three or more during the practice session.
-Feel free to exchange ideas with other students, but do not copy from others.

 :warning: Copying from external sources without acknowledging them in your work, and copying the work from other person/group in your class, are considered by the university as serious misconduct ("*falta grave*").
 The instructor will make a case for the university to sanction this serious misconduct, as per the [university regulations](https://seuelectronica.upf.edu/es/regim-disciplinari-dels-estudiants-de-la-universitat-pompeu-fabra), with a **suspension from the university** for a minimum of six months and a maximum of four years.